TeriCampbell/TeriCampbell.GitHub.io/bank_project.md

 The above analysis reveals the following:
 *  these areas had the most loans.  region and specific country
 *  biggest borrowers (region and country) who owes the most?
+The most loan amounts in India are held by the Controller of Aid Accounts & Audit
 *  percentage owed after x years
 *  loans with higher/lower interest took longer to pay off?
 Or some other cool finding
 *  any groups that were higher risk to lend to?